 Women in Leadership

-DDI is ready to work with you.
+Can you afford to let these talented women head for the door?
 We'll help you create an environment and system where women leaders can thrive.

 Almost half of women executives (45%) said they would likely need to switch companies to advance, compared to only 32% of male executivesDDI, Global Leadership Forecast, 2021